-Dolphin is a cross platform emulator that runs on Windows (Vista and up), Linux, Mac OS X (Mavericks and up), FreeBSD, and Android (5.0 and up).
+Dolphin is a cross-platform emulator that runs on Windows (7 and newer), Linux, and Mac OS X (Yosemite and up).
 For their ease of use and additional graphics backend options, Windows is generally recommended for most users.
 Other Unix-like systems (such as FreeBSD) may work but are not officially supported.
 Operating systems are required to be 64-bit to run Dolphin.

 Dolphin is a dual core application that relies upon IPC (Instructions Per Clock) for performance.
 Additional cores will not make Dolphin go any faster, though an "extra" core that Dolphin isn’t using may help slightly by keeping background tasks from using the same cores as Dolphin.